saylordotorg/course_ma213/Unit01.md

+---
+layout: default
+title: "MA213: Numerical Analysis"
+course_description: "An exploration of the methods used to solve problems involving continuous variables."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Computer Arithmetic** <span id="1"></span>
 *We see how real numbers are represented in computers for scientific computation.
 We cannot represent all real numbers, so we must choose